roehampton/module-content/msc-software-development-2/assessment/README.md

 - Your web front-end should use PUG.
 If your team wants to use a different front-end web framework then you must seek permission from the teaching team first.
 - Your web back-end must run via Node.js.
 This is not negotiable.
 - Your front-end and back-end must communicate via Express.js.
-- Your application must use a database for storage.
-We will teach you SQLite and MySQL, but you can use other database systems such as a NoSQL system such as MongoDB.
-You must discuss this choice with the teaching team first.
+- Your application must use a MYSQL database for storage.
-- Your application must be version controlled using Git and publicly accessible on GitHub.
+- Your application must be version controlled using Git.
 This is not negotiable.
-- Your application must be deployable as a Docker container.
+- Your application must be deployable using Docker.

 ### Advice on Application Choice